dsc-courses/dsc80-2023-wi/syllabus.md

 least part of it) to Gradescope with enough time before the deadline to get help if there is a strange autograder problem.

-In the case that you submit code that doesn\'t run and discover this at a later date, you have some options:
+In the case that you submit code that doesn't run and discover this at a later date, you have some options:

 1. If it is still before the late deadline, you may use slip days to fix your code and re-submit.
-Note that you\'re free to do this even if your code runs – this is just making use of the normal slip day mechanism to submit an assignment late.
+Note that you're free to do this even if your code runs – this is just making use of the normal slip day mechanism to submit an assignment late.
 2. If it is past the late deadline **and** your code requires only minor fixes (e.g., the file name is wrong) we will fix your code at the cost of **two** slip days.
-You must have two full slip days to use this option!
-You can submit a catastrophe regrade request the same way you submit a regular autograder regrade request, by filling out the [Autograder Regrade Request Form](https://docs.google.com/forms/d/e/1FAIpQLSd3Hx1yvMMBlexjixMbwWjyUo2Pwo6dvVHKfVgYCU6IvkgEmg/viewform).
+Note that these slip days are in addition to any slip days you already used on the assignment.
+You can submit a catastrophe regrade request the same way you submit a regular autograder regrade request, by filling out the [Autograder Regrade Request Form](https://docs.google.com/forms/d/e/1FAIpQLSdQL9-P-ZuTBKcOmYAOKsaptfcy-S6PS7Ihz6ORjaUU1Jy4Ug/viewform).